Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Skill level: Beginner to intermediate

-Other tools needed: 3mm hook
+Other tools needed: 3-mm hook

-This Crochet Pet Collar with Bowknot is useful for both cats and dogs.
+This Crochet Pet Collar With Bowknot is useful for both cats and dogs.
 Even if you don’t have crochet skills, the tutorial is beginner-friendly and shows each step with details.
 You have many personalization options with the color and type of yarn you use.

-All you need for this tutorial is acrylic yarn and a 3mm hook.
+All you need for this tutorial is acrylic yarn and a 3-mm hook.
 The entire tutorial is done on video, so you can rewind, skip forward, or pause as needed until you get the hang of the crochet stitches.
 Yarn is cheap, so you can make a bunch of collars for your cat.

-4. DIY Fancy Cat Collar by Makeover meow
+4. DIY Fancy Cat Collar by Makeover Meow

 DIY Fancy Cat Collar- Makeover meow

-Image Credit: Makeover meow
+Image By: Makeover Meow

 Materials: Collared shirt